Victoria Falls is a beautiful 20-metre waterfall on Victoria Creek, dropping from a rocky overhang into a large pool.

-Further upstream, the nearby Victoria Creek Cascades offer a smaller, but equally scenic, waterfall in a beautiful setting.
+Further upstream, the Victoria Creek Cascades form a smaller but equally scenic waterfall in a picturesque setting.

-A short but steep walking trail leads to these two Blue Mountains landmarks, with the added bonus of a panoramic lookout along the way!
+A short yet steep walking track takes you to both of these Blue Mountains highlights, with the added bonus of a panoramic lookout along the way.

 Getting There

-The start of this walking track is located at the end of Victoria Falls Road in Mount Victoria (see map location).
+The walking track begins at the end of Victoria Falls Road in Mount Victoria.

-To drive there, turn into Victoria Falls Road from the Great Western Highway just south of the Mount Victoria town centre.
-This turn-off isn’t signposted, so please be careful because the highway can be quite busy.
+To get there by car, turn into Victoria Falls Road from the Great Western Highway, just south of Mount Victoria’s town centre.
+The turn-off is not signposted, so take care, as the highway can be quite busy.

-The road is about 5 km long and is mostly unsealed but in good condition.
-A 4WD vehicle isn’t required to get there.
+Victoria Falls Road is about 5 km long and mostly unsealed, but generally in good condition.
+You won’t need a 4WD to reach the start of the track.

 Track Notes

-The walking track down into the Grose Valley to Victoria Falls is short but also very steep.
-The walk going back up is challenging, even more so on a warm day.
+The walking track down into the Grose Valley to Victoria Falls is short but very steep.
+The return walk back up is quite demanding, especially on a warm day.

 - Grose Valley Lookout